Your RN Roadmap: Everything You Need to Know About Being an RN

 As for moving up the ladder, RNs have lots of options.
 You could specialize in an area like telemetry or behavioral health, pursue advanced degrees like a Master of Science in Nursing, or even step into leadership roles.
 And if you’re eyeing those higher paychecks, becoming an Advanced Practice Registered Nurse (APRN) might be the ticket.

-When it comes to specialties within nursing, there’s a wide range of options catering to individual interests and skill sets.
 From case management to orthopedics to labor & delivery, RNs can specialize in areas aligning with their passions and expertise.
-And each specialty demands unique skills, training, and certifications to deliver specialized care.
+Each specialty demands unique skills, training, and certifications to deliver specialized care.

-Explore the links below for in-depth guides on each specialty:
+Explore the links below for in-depth guides on each nursing specialty:

-• Hospitals are common workplaces, where RNs work in emergency rooms, surgical units, and other departments.
+• Hospitals are one of the most common settings for RNs, who work in emergency rooms, surgical units, intensive care, and other departments.

 • In specialty clinics or primary care settings, RNs focus on specific medical conditions or patient populations.

-• Home care is becoming increasingly important.
-In this setting, RNs provide personalized care to patients in their own homes, addressing their medical needs and ensuring their well-being.
+• Home health RNs provide personalized care to patients in their own homes, addressing their medical needs and ensuring their well-being.

 • In long-term care facilities, such as nursing homes, RNs care for elderly or disabled individuals who require assistance with daily activities and medical supervision.